Boys Do Cry (song)

-"Boys Do Cry" is a song by Swiss singer Marius Bear, released as a single on 8 March 2022.
+"Boys Do Cry" is a song by Swiss singer Marius Bear which was released as a single on 8 March 2022.
 The song represented Switzerland in the Eurovision Song Contest 2022 in Turin, Italy after being internally selected by SRG SSR, Switzerland's broadcaster for the Eurovision Song Contest.

 Background

 According to Bear, the song is about the fact that all people feel pain, including men.
 The song speaks that people should not ignore feelings, and that people should encourage others do so.
 Bear, in an interview, said: "I learnt very early on that I don’t need to be ashamed of my feelings.
 As a man, I’m not afraid to cry and to lay bare my weaknesses to my audience.
 I don’t want to wear emotional armour, I want to be who I am.
 And I want to encourage my audience to do the same.”

 Release

 The song was released on 8 March 2022 on the Eurovision Song Contest's official YouTube channel, with a premiere livestream.